 Chat makes internal communication simple; easily create team chats or start a one-on-one dialogue to save time and avoid productivity loss.
 Connecteam is an online business communication solution that features advanced management tools built especially for in-organizational use; create surveys, a suggestion box, an employee directory, and more.

 The goal of these business communication solutions is to help you and your employees streamline communication, spend less time on phone calls, and improve productivity.
-Take just 10 minutes to check out Connecteam’s employee communication solution, you’ll see the ROI almost instantly.
+A manager’s dream.